Yes, The Affair Really Is Setting Up One Last Messy Romance

 “I know nothing,” Sasha sighs.
 Can you ever imagine the real Noah saying something so boldly self-critical?

-This excursion pays off for Helen since she finally watches the video Vik left for her on his deathbed.
+This excursion pays off for Helen since she finally watches the video Vic left for her on his deathbed.
 It has taken three months.
-In the clip, Vik begs Helen, “Would you concentrate on yourself now?
+In the clip, Vic begs Helen, “Would you concentrate on yourself now?
 Be a little selfish … I want you to spend the rest of your life enjoying yourself.”

 Everything about the few spoilers we do have about the rest of the season suggest Helen will find that enjoyment with Sasha.
 In the season 5 trailer, we see Real Noah and Helen arguing over her relationship with Sasha.
 “He’s pretending to be me!”
 Noah yells.
 “He’s you, but he’s better,” Helen shoots back, making subtext into text.
 Similarly, upcoming episodic images show Helen and Sasha hanging all over each other in the way that only couples do.